-The status Indexed, not submitted in sitemap is commonly seen in your Google Search Console’s Index Coverage report, and you might find some URLs being listed under them as shown below.
+The status Indexed, not submitted in sitemap, is commonly seen in your Google Search Console’s Page indexing report, and you might find some URLs being listed under them, as shown below.

 In this knowledgebase article, we’ll discuss why Google Search Console says Indexed, not submitted in sitemap.